prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PromoteScopeMetadata controls whether to promote OTel scope metadata (i.e. name, version, schema URL, and attributes) to metric labels.
+<p>PromoteScopeMetadata controls whether to promote OpenTelemetry scope metadata (i.e. name, version, schema URL, and attributes) to metric labels.
 As per the OpenTelemetry specification, the aforementioned scope metadata should be identifying, i.e. made into metric labels.
 It requires Prometheus &gt;= v3.6.0.</p>
 </td>